-1) Financial instruments measured at fair value through profit or loss (including derivative instruments);

-- 2) Financial assets available for sale that are measured at fair value; and - 3) The defined benefit asset is recognized as plan assets, plus unrecognized actuarial loss, less unrecognized actuarial gain and the present value of the defined benefit obligation. - (ii) Functional and presentation currency
+- 1) Financial instruments measured at fair value through profit or loss (including derivative instruments); - 2) Financial assets available for sale that are measured at fair value; and - 3) The defined benefit asset is recognized as plan assets, plus unrecognized actuarial loss, less unrecognized actuarial gain and the present value of the defined benefit obligation. - (ii) Functional and presentation currency

-The functional currency of the Company is determined based on the primary economic environment in which the Company operates.
-The financial report is presented in New Taiwan Dollar, which is the Company's functional currency.
-All financial information presented in New Taiwan Dollar has been rounded to the nearest thousand.
+The functional currency of each Group entity is determined based on the primary economic environment in which the entity operates.
+The consolidated financial statements are presented in New Taiwan dollars, which is the Company's functional currency.
+All financial information presented in New Taiwan dollars has been rounded to the nearest thousand.